elotroalex/chiens/_texts/translation.md

 - {:.sp} The Narrator.

-- {:.i2} Dead in a coppice of scented cloverlies.
+- {:.i2} Dead on a brush of scented bleeding-heart vines.

 - {:.sp} The Reciter.